As the old saying goes: always buy good shoes and a good bed, because if you aren’t in one, you’re in the other!

 Medical Conditions, Aches & Pains

 Back Pain: Probably the most common ailment, a bad back can make a good nights sleep almost impossible so choosing the right type of mattress is critical.
-As it is quite a broad topic we have put together a dedicated guide to help you choose the best mattress for back pain.
+As it is quite a broad topic we have put together a dedicated guide to help you choose the best mattress for a bad back.

 Hip Pain: Another common complaint, hip pain is particularly hard for side sleepers.
 As with back pain, the right mattress can make a huge difference to your comfort and sleep quality (and quantity!).
 Check out our guide to choosing the best mattress for hip pain.